6 Timescales for making an appeal

 - For appeals relating to planning applications, the limit is 3 months from the date of the council's decision on the application (or 3 months from the date by which the council should have made a decision).
 This 3-month appeal period also applies where both a council official and the local review body have failed to make a decision on the application by their deadlines (see section 2 of this guide).

-- For most other consent type appeals the above 3 month time limit applies but there is no option to go to a local review body, and there therefore cannot be an appeal on such a bodies failure to reach a decision.
+- For most other consent type appeals (including listed building, conservation area and advertisement consents) the above 3 month time limit applies, but there is no option to go to a local review body, and there therefore cannot be an appeal on such a bodies failure to reach a decision.

 - For appeals relating to advertisement consent, the appeal period is 6 months from the decision or date when a decision should have been made.